 I love going to the theatre, but I also enjoy watching contemporary dance and music events, as well as discovering the fantastic museums and galleries which London has to offer.

-Head of Key Stage 3 (Years 7 & 8) & Head of Admissions
+Assistant Head, (Key Stage 3 (Years 7 & 8)) in charge of Admissions